 For bank account-linking, any transaction made via the member’s bank account is redirected to the program operator, allowing them to identify transactions made with participating retailers, and apply the relevant reward.
 The participating merchant can then be invoiced for the cost of the reward at some time in the future.

 This approach provides some advantages over affiliate marketing.
-The benefit is provided to the member real-time (or at the latest within 24 hours) instead of having to wait up to 90 days.
+The benefit can often be provided to the member much faster than affiliate marketing rewards, which may take up to 90 days.
 The member can spend online, but more importantly in-store, expanding the flexibility of shopping options.
 The member does not need to follow specific processes to earn, but simply pays with the registered card or bank account.

 Gift cards are typically sold to loyalty programs (and other retailers such as supermarkets) at a discount to the face value amount.
 Loyalty programs have developed app solutions which allow members to register a credit or debit card and purchase a variable value gift card for a specific brand in real-time.
 The gift card barcode displays in the app and can be scanned at the checkout, completing the sale.
 The gift card discount is used to reward the member with points or miles.
 Discounts can range from 1 per cent up to 15 per cent for different brands.